 On successful completion of this unit, you will be able to:

 - Describe the co-ordination of physiological processes in organisms, including transport systems and responses to stimuli

-- Compare and contrast physiological processes in microbes, plants, and animals, considering how these processes have evolved
+- Compare and contrast physiological processes, and their evolution, in microbes, plants, and animals

 - Analyse collected experimental data and relate results to established physiological phenomena